robusta-dev/robusta/docs/index.rst

 Robusta is an open source platform for Kubernetes troubleshooting.
 It sits on top of your monitoring stack (Prometheus, Elasticsearch, etc) and tells you why alerts occurred and how to fix them.

-Robusta has four parts:
+Robusta has three main parts, all open source:

 1. An automations engine for Kubernetes
 2. Builtin automations to enrich and fix common alerts
 3. Manual troubleshooting tools for everything else

-4. A UI to see all alerts, changes, and events in your cluster
+There are additional *optional* components:

-*Optional*: You can install Robusta with a bundled Prometheus Operator.
-It includes default alerts for Kubernetes.
+4. An all-in-one bundle with Robusta, the Prometheus Operator, and default Kubernetes alerts [#f1]_
-These alerts should cause no noise on a healthy cluster.
-If they're noisy in your env, let us know and we'll fix it.
+5. `A web UI to see all alerts, changes, and events in your cluster. <http://home.robusta.dev/ui?from=docs>`_ [#f2]_

 Example Use Cases
 ~~~~~~~~~~~~~~~~~~